vadimkantorov/caffemodel2json/README.md

 ### Description
-A small tool to dump Caffe's \*.caffemodel to JSON for inspection (\*.prototxt files is not needed).
-Will not print all the weights to make the output concise (unless `--data` switch is used).
-It also supports extracting blobs from \*.binaryproto files (think imagenet_mean.binaryproto).
+A small tool to dump Caffe's \*.caffemodel and \*.binaryproto files to JSON for inspection (\*.prototxt files is not needed).

 ### Usage
+To dump model structure without weights (unless `--data` switch is used) to JSON:
 ```shell
 ./caffemodel2json.py CAFFE_ROOT/src/caffe/proto/caffe.proto model_name.caffemodel > dump.json
 ```